-- Enhanced ACT-a score of 19 or above on the Mathematics section. - ACCUPLACER-a score of 85 or above on the arithmetic ACCUPLACER test and a score of 84 or above on the Elementary Algebra ACCUPLACER Test.
+- Enhanced ACT-a score of 19 or above on the Mathematics section. - ACCUPLACER-a score of 85 or above on the arithmetic test and a score of 84 or above on the Elementary Algebra Test. - Compass a score of 59 or higher on the pre-algebra test and a score of 36 or higher on the algebra test.